wyndhblb/fvec/README.md

 The basic interface is a `Vector` which can be used as the basis for usage in other things.

 Other interfaces are `VectorMap`, `VectorList`, `VectorSet` for each sub type.

+The basic interface for scalar values is a `Scalar`, these are effectively wrappers around the base types (int64, string, float64) with a special struct for Counters as they are treated very differently in cassandra then the other types

+## FVecGen

+I included a simple golang class generator for creating "complex" objects.
+The basic idea is that in a cassandra table, we collect a bunch of "vectors and scalars" together as a typical feature vector can contain many parts and all parts tend to be needed for evaluation in models.

+THe basic syntax so far is

+    fvecgen --classname=CLASSS --pkgname=PACKAGE --format={VarName}={shorthand},{VarName}={shorthand}...

+The `VarName` will end as a public struct attribute (CamelCase) and the name of a cassandra column (snake_case).

+For example

+    fvecgen --classname=MyClass --pkgname=mypackge --format=col1=s,col2=mssi,col3=c,col4=f,col5=si

+Will generate a struct that looks like

+    package mypackage

+    type MyClass struct {
+            Name *fvec.VName

+            Col1 fvec.StringType `json:"col1" cql:"col1" msg:"col1"`

+            Col2 fvec.VMStrTPStrInt `json:"col2" cql:"col2" msg:"col2"`

+            Col3 fvec.CounterType `json:"col3" cql:"col3" msg:"col3"`

+            Col4 fvec.FloatType `json:"col4" cql:"col4" msg:"col4"`

+            Col5 fvec.VSInt `json:"col5" cql:"col5" msg:"col5"`
+    }

+and come with a bunch of helper functions.